Railroad-Team/RailroadOld/README.md

 To report a bug go [here](https://github.com/Railroad-Team/Railroad/issues).
 Use the bug report form and fill it out.

+### How do I contribute?

+1. **(RECOMMENDED)** Join the Discord server, which allows you to talk and discuss with other contributors.
+2. Fork the repository and make your changes.
+3. Make a pull request to this repository.

 ## License

 ![The Official GPL v3 Logo](https://www.gnu.org/graphics/gplv3-127x51.png)